Integralist/Squirrel/README.md

 Node based cli tool using PhantomJS to automate generation of an Application Cache manifest file for a specified URL

+## IMPORTANT!

+I'm just waiting for this module to be published to https://npmjs.org/ as there are currently authentication issues I'm waiting to be resolved.
+Check back soon and hopefully it'll be online by then!

 ## Requirements

 You'll need Node.js installed...